restqa/documentation/docs/getting-started/configuration.md

 * **Type:** `boolean`
 * **Required:** `yes`

-During the execution, if a specific environement is not pass, RestQA will pick the environment with the `default` value set to `true`
+During the execution when a specific environment did not pass, RestQA will pick the environment with the `default` value set to `true`.

 ### environments[].data

 * **Type:** `object`
 * **Required:** `no`

-Define the data strategy during the test execution
+Define the data strategy during the test execution.

 ### environments[].data.channel

 * **Type:** `string`
 * **Required:** `yes`

-Define the external data source to use as a test dataset
+Define the external data source to use as a test dataset.

 ### environments[].data.config

 * **Type:** `object`
 * **Required:** `yes`

-Define the specific configuration related to the external data source
+Define the specific configuration related to the external data source.

 ### environments[].secrets

 * **Type:** `object`
 * **Required:** `no`

-Key/Value object that will be load into the dataset in order be reused into the test scenario
+Key/Value object that will be loaded into the dataset in order be reused into the test scenarios.

 ### environments[].plugins